Inside: Home exercises you can do during pregnancy that can help turn a posterior baby, so that your baby is in ideal birthing position.

 When you’re big and pregnant, it can be tempting to sleep in a recliner or propped up on pillows.
 This is mostly how I slept during the final trimester of my first pregnancy, but little did I know that it was likely keeping my baby from turning anterior!

 During my second pregnancy, my midwife ordered me to sleep on my side at all times, with my bottom leg straight and top leg bent at a 90° angle (like you’re stepping over something).
-You can use a pillow to support your top leg for more comfort.
+You can use a pregnancy pillow to support your top leg for more comfort.
 Sleeping on your left side encourages blood flow, but you can switch to your right when your left hip gets sore.

 How Side Sleeping Helps Turn a Posterior Baby: